Skip to main content

 Press this button and click anywhere on the map to choose which district you want to work in.
 The district will be shaded in on the map and highlighted on the list in the Redistricting panel.
 You must also select a district you would like to add or remove an area in, either from the list of districts in the Redistricting panel or through the "Select District" icon and clicking on the map.

-Select Features by Area of Single Click
+Select Features by Area

 Choose what method of selection you would like to use in your edits from the drop down menu.

-1. Select Feature(s): Click and drag across an area on the map to select by rectangle, or simply single click to select one feature.
+Click and drag across an area on the map to select by rectangle, or simply single click to select one feature.

-11. Deselect Features from All Areas: This will deselect any area that is currently highlighted in all areas.
+This will deselect any area that is currently highlighted in all areas.

 Add Area to District

 Once you have selected your desired area, it will be highlighted on the map.
-You can add the selected area to the district by clicking on the desired district in the Redistricting Pannel and then clicking the green plus icon (equivalent keyboard shortcuts are “alt +” and “alt -”).
+You can add the selected area to the district by clicking on the desired district in the Redistricting Panel and then clicking the green plus icon (equivalent keyboard shortcuts are "alt +" and "alt -").

-Move through the District List
+Navigate District List

 You can move through the list of districts by using the up and down arrow icons in the redistricting panel, or through the arrow keys on your keyboard.
-The map will recenter the map to the district you have selected in the list and will shade the selected district on the map.
+The map will recenter to the district you have selected in the list and will shade the selected district on the map.

 Lock District

 Once you are satisfied with the boundaries of one district, you can lock the district through clicking the orange closed lock icon on the Redistricting Panel.
 Locking a district will prevent any future edits to selections from the locked area.
-You can unlock the district at any time by clicking the Lock icon again.
-This may also be useful if you are editing an adjacent district and do not want to alter the others around it.
-In the “Locked” column of the redistricting panel you can see which districts are currently locked or unlocked.

 Show Statistics